Western hognose snake

 The western hognose also adapted to live in human modified areas including extensive agriculture and semi agricultural areas not intensively cultivated and in the margins of irrigation ditches.
 They are found at elevations ranging from near sea level to around 8,000 feet (2400 m).

 The Western hognose snake is a are relatively small but stout-bodied snake species with females being considerably larger than males.
-Adult specimens typically reach about 2 feet (60 cm) in length, with a maximum length of about 3 feet.
+Adult specimens typically reach about 2 feet (60 cm) in length, with a maximum length of about 3 feet and weigh between 80 and 350 g.

 The color and pattern are highly variable between subspecies with dark oval markings extending down the center of their tan, brown, pale brown or yellowish back.
 With 2 additional rows of smaller, irregular and alternating dark blotches on either side.
 Their belly is heavily pigmented with black, particularly underneath the tail.

-These snakes by many other common names such as Texas hognose snake, prairie hognose snake, bluffer, blow snake, spoonbill snake, spreadhead snake, Texas rooter, and faux viper.
+But these snakes are also known by many other common names such as Texas hognose snake, prairie hognose snake, bluffer, blow snake, spoonbill snake, spreadhead snake, Texas rooter, and faux viper.

 Western hognose snake (H. n. nasicus - Baird & Girard, 1852) - Found from southeastern Saskatchewan and southwestern Manitoba in Canada south into the US through western Oklahoma and Kansas to New Mexico and Texas panhandle.
 It's also found some regions of Minnesota and Illinois.